msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 - ASR somewhere, as option
 - add boot diagnostics on for VMs
 - clean-up this page and put more options in scripts, e.g ultra-disks or full prod-sizing with M-series and write accel
-- some basic error checking - did you provide values correctly, do ssh keys exist etc
+- some basic error checking - did you provide values correctly, do ssh keys exist, error code checking
 - NSGs on subnet, not VMnic
 - make sapinst less spammy, redirect
 - SSO SAML2 for Web-SAPGui all scripted, incl sap rfc triggered actions in script